 Air Regulations & Permitting

 Since passage of the Clean Air Act, Quarles & Brady has been advising clients on matters of air pollution control and compliance.
 As a result, we are well-versed in the statutes, regulations, and guidance documents that inform day-to-day implementation of the Act.
-We have substantial experience assisting clients as they prepare permit applications and negotiate conditions in operating and construction permits with state, federal, and tribal authorities.
+We understand that maintaining compliance with air quality permitting and regulatory requirements is integral to our clients’ operations, and we have substantial experience providing practical, business-oriented advice in all aspects of the Clean Air Act and its state counterparts.

-- Assisting clients in preparing for inspections under the Clean Air Act and comparable state laws and in responding to federal requests for information pursuant to the Clean Air Act.
+- Assisting clients in preparing for inspections under the Clean Air Act and comparable state laws, and in responding to federal requests for information pursuant to the Clean Air Act.